gamemann/gamemann/README.md

 ## <a href="https://moddingcommunity.com/forums/topic/7-our-vision-goals-partner-proposal/#comment-7" target="_blank"><img src="https://user-images.githubusercontent.com/6509565/188262424-ff26c377-d85e-4922-9ba2-dae15d83c39e.png" data-canonical-src="https://user-images.githubusercontent.com/6509565/188262424-ff26c377-d85e-4922-9ba2-dae15d83c39e.png" width="600" height="65" /></a>

 I've learned all my technical, marketing, and leadership knowledge below from modding games/game servers (networking) and managing large gaming communities since I was twelve years old.
-This lead to me founding a major project called [The Modding Community](https://moddingcommunity.com/forums/topic/7-our-vision-goals-partner-proposal/#comment-7).
+This led to me founding a major project called [The Modding Community](https://moddingcommunity.com/forums/topic/7-our-vision-goals-partner-proposal/#comment-7).
 We are a community with goals to shine spotlight and support onto the modding community (gaming and media content/entertainment).
-Our primary goal is to introduce as many new people to the modding community which in return will improve content creation, gaming, careers, talent, and more along with make things like gaming/media more enjoyable!
+We introduce as many new people to the modding community as possible which in return will improve content creation, gaming, careers, talent, and more along with make things like gaming/media more enjoyable!
+We also highly support/encourage **open-source** projects!

 We already have a few large content creators interested/involved and I'm sure that'll highly grow with our vision/goal when the product is officially released!